NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 runtimes/win-x64/native/contoso.dll
 ```

-While the `ref/` and `runtimes/any/lib` copies of `Contoso.Native.dll` could be deduplicated into a single `lib/net8.0/Contoso.Native.dll` file, this is not recommended because NuGet will believe this package is compatible with proejcts using `packages.config`, and these projects will fail at runtime when the native `contoso.dll` is not found.
+While the `ref/` and `runtimes/any/lib` copies of `Contoso.Native.dll` could be deduplicated into a single `lib/net8.0/Contoso.Native.dll` file, this is not recommended because NuGet will believe this package is compatible with projects using `packages.config`, and these projects will fail at runtime when the native `contoso.dll` is not found.

 ### Example 2